This section describes the versioning strategy for the Fauna drivers, and what that means for your applications.

 be used for testing, or in non-production application environments.

-There is no guarantee that any feature in a snapshot release would
+There is no guarantee that any feature in a preview release would

 remain unchanged for the next stable release.

-Snapshot releases might occur with some regularity, but do not expect any particular schedule.
+Preview releases might occur with some regularity, but don’t expect periodic scheduled release.

 As of API version 3, each driver sends its API version to the Fauna server with each query.
 The server guarantees that each supported API version behaves as initially released.
 For example, if an existing function requires a behavior change in, say, the version 4 release, queries using version 3 drivers continue to execute with unchanged behavior.

-For drivers older than API version 3 which do not specify their API version, the default API version is 2.12.
+For drivers older than API version 3 which don’t specify their API version, the default API version is 2.12.

-Over time, specific API versions may need to be deprecated.
-All functionality and behavior within an API version continues to function until the entire version has been deprecated and removed.
-We aim to provide deprecation notification for at least one year prior to removal of an API version.
-Known deprecations and their termination schedule are provided in the Deprecations section.
+Over time, API versions might be deprecated.
+All API version capability and behavior continues to function until the full version is deprecated and removed.
+Deprecation notification is given for at least one year before removal of an API version.

 Thank you for your feedback!